Do you sometimes feel

 In the early part of my career I was worried, "Was I good enough?".
 In a competitive field, did I have what it took?
 On a series of short term contracts, would I get the next post, did I deserve promotion, was I really better or more deserving than the other candidates?

-The really frustrating part was knowing I was good at my job at the same time fearing I wasn't.
+It was really frustrating: part of me knew I was good at my job at the same time as I was afraid that I wasn't good enough.

 I felt like a fraud.
 I could see all the stuff I didn't know for certain.
 I compared myself to colleagues who seemed to know so much more.